zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Open-positions-&-Schemes.rst

 Q. I have an idea for a contract/Ðapp/integration/...
 Could I get some money to fund its development?

-A. Ethereum/ÐΞV is not an accelerator, incubator or investment operation.
+A. Expanse/ÐΞV is not an accelerator, incubator or investment operation.
 We only wish to lend a hand (financial and otherwise) to those already engrossed in their project.
-As such our assistance schemes are open only to those whose already have an established project that is Ethereum-centric.
+As such our assistance schemes are open only to those whose already have an established project that is Expanse-centric.